 Optional Powers include Hyper-Invention and Total Memory.
+The Nemesis is Mind Drain.

 M14/Hyper-Invention: This is a special form of Hyper-intelligence that is common enough to merit its own classification.
 It is a permanent enhancement of the hero's overall intelligence that is channeled into the field of mechanical design and engineering.
 The hero is an Edison-like genius who take existing materials and technologies and use them to create new devices or applied technologies.
 He can repair previously operational devices, even if the device was of an unknown type.